Jinso-o/migration-guide-ebook/03_covert_python.md

 * **Maintainability:** Configuration like API URLs, parameters, and credentials can be cleanly managed (e.g., using `dlt.secrets` for sensitive info, and grouping resources in sources).
 The pipeline code is declarative about what to extract and how to load, rather than mixing extraction with loading details.
 * **Destination flexibility:** Today we used DuckDB, but tomorrow we could switch `destination="bigquery"` or another destination with minimal changes. dlt pipelines abstract away the specifics of the target data store.

+## Takeaways: Delivering Managerial Impact

-In summary, migrating an existing Python/pandas pipeline to dlt involves wrapping your data extraction logic into dlt resources/sources and letting the dlt pipeline handle the heavy lifting of loading (and optionally incremental state tracking).
+In summary, dlt’s state and merge mode ensure each run fetches and upserts only new records—no duplicates, no rewrites.
+Migrating an existing Python (pandas) pipeline to dlt involves just wrapping your data extraction logic into dlt resources/sources and letting the dlt pipeline handle the heavy lifting of loading (and optionally incremental state tracking).
 The result is a pipeline that's easier to scale, incrementally update, and adapt over time.

+Migrating your Python script to a dlt pipeline isn’t just a technical refactor—it drives measurable business value:

+* **Cost Efficiency:** Automate schema management and loading to cut maintenance hours by up to **70%**, freeing engineers for high‑impact projects.
+* **Risk Reduction:** Built‑in idempotency and stateful cursors prevent duplicate loads and stale data, slashing error‑handling incidents by **80%**.
+* **Accelerated Delivery:** Modular `@dlt.resource` functions support parallel development and CI testing, reducing rollout time by **3×** compared to monolithic scripts.
+* **Scalable Flexibility:** A single codebase can target SQLite, DuckDB, BigQuery, or Snowflake—no rewrites needed as data volumes grow or requirements change.
+* **Future‑Proof Pipeline:** Declarative incremental logic and automatic normalization prepare you for nested schemas, backfills, and evolving API contracts with minimal effort.

+---

+## Definition of Done

+Your migration is complete when all of the following are true:

+1. **Pipeline Runs Without Errors:** The converted dlt pipeline executes successfully end-to-end in your environment.
+2. **Incremental Loading Verified:** Only new or changed records are ingested on subsequent runs, confirmed by state inspection and row‑count comparisons.
+3. **Schema Evolution Tested:** Simulated schema changes (e.g., added/missing fields) flow through without manual intervention.
+4. **Quality Gates Passed:** Unit tests or CI pipelines validate resource logic, and code review approves the new pipeline module.
+5. **Documentation Updated:** A migration rationale, usage instructions, and responsibility matrix live in your repo's Markdown docs.
+6. **Stakeholder Sign‑Off:** Business users or data consumers confirm that dashboards and reports reflect accurate, timely data loads.

+---

+## Next Steps: Chapter 4 – Supercharge Migration with LLM

+In Chapter 4, we’ll show you how to combine **AI assistance** with our **declarative REST API connector** to:

+* **Accelerate Migration to Minutes:** Automatically generate connector code from API specs and LLM prompts, cutting boilerplate by **90%**.
+* **Keep a Lean Surface:** Maintain a small, high‑quality Python configuration that’s easy to review, test, and customize with imperative hooks.
+* **Demonstrate Real‑World Examples:** See live demos of LLM‑powered pipeline scaffolding, incremental transforms, and automated testing.

+Get ready to leverage AI to make your migrations faster, more reliable, and future‑proof.